calad0i/HGQ/docs/faq.md

 2. Reduce or remove the regularization quantizer config.
 3. Increase `init_bw` in quantizer config.
 4. If it still doesn't work, please first verify that the Keras counterpart of your model is working properly.
 If it is, please feel free to contact us.

+## `ERROR: [XFORM 203-504] Stop unrolling loop 'SomeName'` for Vivado HLS

+Your layer is too big.
+No, actually, due to some hard-coded and yet stupid heuristic in Vivado HLS, it stops you from unrolling some large and/or nested loops regardless of whether it is actually synthesizable/large (e.g., a large but very sparse dense layer will fail).
+There is **NO** way to disable this check.
+You can try to reduce the size of your layer, or try to use `parallel_factor` for convolutional layers, or split dense layers manually.